 5 Best Core Exercises for Seniors

 The best thing about core exercises is that you don't need to visit a fancy gym or purchase expensive equipment.
-You can get your daily workout right in the comfort of your own home with just some floor space and an exercise mat.
+Do you know that you can easily do your daily workout from the comfort of your own house?
+For this, you would just need some floor space and an exercise mat.

 Here are some of the most effective core exercises for seniors